tf-encrypted/tf-encrypted/examples/logistic/README.md

-# Private Training of Logistic Regression Model
+# Private Prediction and Training of Logistic Regression Model

-This example compares fitting a logistic regression model in TensorFlow versus doing so in TF Encrypted.
+The examples are as follows:

+- [`prediction-single.py`] shows how a single client can run a private prediction
+- [`prediction-joint.py`] shows how several clients can combine features for a prediction
+- [`training-single.py`] shows how a model can be privately trained on data from a single owner
+- [`training-joint.py] shows how several data owners can jointly train on their combined data